Table of Contents

 5. One step ahead of your customers

 Drawing the customers to your (stationary or online) shop is just the first step.
-Before they reach checkout with carts full of your products, you will have to take care of them.
+Before they reach checkout with carts full of your products, you will have to care for them.
 There’s no bigger turn off than a slow or unresponsive website.
 It’s wise to lower the load time of your website before the shopping season starts.

 Lastly, remember about customer support.
 Make sure you have enough staff and that they know exactly how to deal with stressful situations.